 3 seasons later, the franchise introduced a new logo.
 It was a yellow football that had a quarterback attempting a pass.
 The player was clad in yellow akin to the color of the football, and his jersey had a dark green infusion within it.
 This blended into the background with a green-tinged shape that resembled the state of Wisconsin.

 In 1961, 4 years after moving to Lambeau Field where they still play their home games, the franchise adopted a simple logo that has become synonymous with them.
 It consists of the letter 'G' in white within a green circle.
 Until the 1980 NFL season, a white border surrounded the letter.
 The designers replaced it with a golden yellow border that remains to date.

-Polaris Industries partnered up with the Packers to give fans a chance to enter a one of a kind partnership and win an all-new Polaris Off-Road or Snowmobile Vehicle.
-Their larger goal came in to look and build upon outdoor adventures Polaris brings to the community.
+Polaris Industries partnered up with the Packers to give fans a chance to enter a one-of-a-kind partnership and win an all-new Polaris Off-road or Snowmobile Vehicle.
+Their larger goal came in to look and build upon the outdoor adventures Polaris brings to the community.
 Align Technology Inc also cut a deal with the Packers for Invisalign as part of a larger league-wide deal.

 Additionally, the Wisconsin-based franchise also signed a 3-year deal with Palermo’s Pizza, one of the largest food manufacturing companies in Wisconsin.
 However, the terms of this deal were not disclosed.